Atascadero in San Luis Obispo County, California — The American West (Pacific Coastal)

 Principal author of the Declaration of Independence, second Vice President, third President of the United States (1801-1809), founder of the University of Virginia.

-"The will of the people is the only legitimate foundation of any government, and to protect its free expressions should be our first object."
+"The will of the people is the only legitimate foundation of any government, and to protect its free

 Co-author of the Declaration of Independence, served twice as Vice President, second President of the United States (1797-1801).